SableRaf/signalfilter/README.md

 ## Usage

 Import the library, create your filter, and apply it to your signal.
 Easy!
-Optionnally, you can get more control over the parameters.
-Looks at the examples for instructions.
+Optionnally, you can get more control over the parameters (recommended).
+Look at the examples for instructions.

 ```java